mdsherry/clokwerk/README.md

 and Ruby's [clockwork](https://github.com/Rykian/clockwork).
 It uses a similar DSL for scheduling, rather than parsing cron strings.

+By default, times and dates are relative to the local timezone, but the scheduler can be made to use a different timezone using the `Scheduler::with_tz` constructor.

 ## Usage
 ```rust
 // Scheduler, and trait for .seconds(), .minutes(), etc.